-- 22. Persons wishing to avail of special leave must apply each year to participate in the scheme to their parent Department.
-Each Department should inform staff of the procedure for making applications, including discussions with line management, and to whom applications should be addressed.
-Applications for special leave under this scheme shall generally be made in writing by a certain date, determined by the Department, in the year prior to the year in which it is proposed to avail of special leave.
+- 23. Persons wishing to avail of special leave must apply each year to participate in the scheme.
+Applications for special leave under this scheme shall generally be made in writing and be received by relevant HR Department by 30th November in the year prior to that in which it is proposed to avail of special leave.
 Persons applying to participate in the scheme will be required to state the period and time of the year that they wish to apply for special leave.
-Applicants must understand that business needs may preclude the granting of the special leave that they have applied for and they must, in such circumstances, be prepared to discuss possible alternatives, if feasible (paragraph 26 below refers). - 23.
-Departments may, at their discretion, indicate that they will consider applications for periods of special leave of up to eight weeks at any time from a person who has not applied to participate in the scheme in accordance with paragraph 22, subject to the person not availing of the special administrative arrangements in respect of pay.
-Any such applications should be in writing as soon as is reasonably practicable but not later than six weeks prior to the proposed commencement date of the period of special leave. - 24.
-While Departments are asked to grant applications for special leave as far as possible, the needs of the work may require that some or all applications will have to be refused.
-The operation of the scheme is subject to the operating requirements of Departments not being adversely affected.
-It is also important that the absence of staff on special leave does not place an undue burden on the staff remaining in the workplace.
-Departments should consider the work patterns and anticipated leave needs of those remaining in the workplace when considering whether an application will impact upon operating requirements. - 25.
-Departments may decide, where not all applications can be granted, to set out the grounds on which priority will be given to applications, for example, priority to be given to staff who have not previously availed of special leave under this scheme (or Term Time Leave under Circular 32/06).
-Departments have discretion to refuse some or all of the applications made.
+Applicants must understand that business /service needs may preclude the granting of the special leave that they have applied for and they must, in such circumstances, be prepared to discuss possible alternatives, if feasible (paragraph 27 below refers). - 24.
+Managers may, at their discretion, indicate that they will consider applications for periods of special leave of up to eight weeks at any time from a person who has not applied to participate in the scheme in accordance with paragraph 23, subject to the person not availing of the special administrative arrangements in respect of pay.
+Any such applications should be in writing as soon as is reasonably practicable, but not later than six weeks prior to the proposed commencement date of the period of special leave.

-4 Staff on Incentive Career Break under circular 13/2009 are not eligible to fill vacancies
+&lt;sup>2 Staff on a Special Incentive Career Break under HSE HR Circular 017/2009 are not eligible to fill vacancies

-In particular, a Department may refuse an application for special leave under this scheme in the following circumstances -

-- the person has specialist or hard-to-replace skills, - the person works in a location or area where an absence would be difficult to accommodate for the proposed period of special leave, - where there are a number of applications from a particular location or work area for special leave under this scheme, - where there are or will be a number of persons on reduced work hours or other types of leave, including statutory leave, in that location or area under other schemes, or - any other stated reason. - 26.
-Departments should consider, in advance of refusing any application, whether an application for a different period of special leave or a different time of the year would be acceptable and, if so, discuss changing or deferring the period of special leave with the applicant.
-Where applicable, Heads of Business Units may, in consultation with relevant staff, wish to arrange for staggered periods of special leave (e.g. over the summer months). - 27.
+- 25. Managers may decide, where not all applications can be granted, to set out the grounds on which priority will be given to applications, for example, priority to be given to staff who have not previously availed of special leave under this scheme.
+Managers have discretion to refuse some or all of the applications made. - 26.
+Managers may refuse an application for special leave under this scheme due to service requirements which include the following circumstances: - the person has specialist or hard-to-replace skills, - the person works in a location or area where an absence would be difficult to accommodate for the proposed period of special leave, - where there are a number of applications from a particular location or work area for special leave under this scheme, - where there are or will be a number of persons on reduced work hours or other types of leave, including statutory leave, in that location or area under other schemes, or - any other stated reason. - 27.
+Managers should consider, in advance of refusing any application, whether an application for a different period of special leave or a different time of the year would be acceptable and, if so, discuss changing or deferring the period of special leave with the applicant.
+Where applicable, Heads of Business / Service Units may, in consultation with relevant staff, wish to arrange for staggered periods of special leave (e.g. over the summer months). - 28.
 Persons whose applications are accepted will be required to confirm, in writing, that they wish to avail of the relevant period of special leave without pay.
 It will not be possible for a participant to withdraw or to alter an application for the scheme once that undertaking has been given if they have applied for special salary arrangements.
 An offer of participation must be accepted within five working days of the offer being made to a person.
 Failure to do so will be considered as a refusal.
 An offer may then be made to another person.